ACTION ALERT!

 - HB 2448 would increase funds to the High Cost Disabilities Account

-These bills would benefit school communities across Oregon as districts face budget shortfalls.
+These bills would benefit all students in Oregon as districts face budget shortfalls.

-Click to send a message to ALL members of the House Revenue Committee in support of these critical education funding bills!
+Click to send a message to key legislators in support of these education funding bills!

 More Information: